How To Prepare Your Quilts

 Directional quilt tops &

-quality batting at very competitive prices.
-Due to the requirements of long arm quilting we generally only use
+very competitive prices.
+Due to the requirements of long arm quilting we generally only use batting we

 polyester.
 All customer supplied batting is subject to our approval.

 We use only thread we supply that

 is designed for machine quilting.
 We use Signature 100% cotton threads and keep several hundred colors on hand.
 You

 may also specify colors, however, if we do not have them in stock it will increase the turnaround time for your